-Employers paying the highest salary for a County Fire Chief job are Ventura County (CA), Imperial County (CA) and Utah County (UT).
+Employers paying the highest salary for a County Fire Chief job are Kings County (CA), Ventura County (CA) and Utah County (UT).

 Employer | Average Salary |